Skip to main content

 });

-If you declare mappings relative to the format your source data, you can declare the value based on your data without complex mapping code
+If you declare mappings relative to the format of your source data, you can declare the value based on your data without complex mapping code

 b.patient({